outdreamer/build-a-cure/docs/tasks/other_solution_automation_workflows.md

       - workflow fit: this is similar to the 'identify problem/solution structures (like solution success cause) of problem/solution structures (like useful solution structures)' workflow, but adds the connection to 'system contexts' where a particular structure is relevant

   - identify patterns in differences in useful structures in various systems (like structures of 'requirements' in various systems) to identify variables of how a structure should be changed to become useful in a particular system, as well as the differences between useful & non-useful structures in a particular system compared to each other & compared to the system structure, to identify probable useful structures given a system structure
-      - generalization: this can be generalized to 'identify the differentiating variables of the most useful structures to compare (like useful/non-useful structures, or useful structures vs. system structure, or error structures vs. solution structures) and identify the most useful structures to compare, to enable optimal identification of these structures which are directly relevant for problem-solving intents'
+      - generalization: this can be generalized to 'identify the differentiating variables of the most useful structures to compare & identify the most useful structures to compare, to enable optimal identification of these structures which are directly relevant for problem-solving intents'
+        - useful structures to compare:
+          - useful/non-useful structures
+          - useful structures vs. system structure
+          - error structures vs. solution structures
+          - patterns of difference between formats that can identify different attributes/functions/structures

       - workflow fit: this is similar to the 'identify useful structures (like patterns) in useful structures to identify/generate them, & apply them as solution structures' workflow, but generalizes it to all problem/solution structures, and adds a core interaction function of 'comparison' to 'connect the structures that are most useful to differentiate', an intent that is particularly useful for problem-solving intents when applied to problem/solution structures

   - apply variance structures like 'approximation' using useful structures like 'adjacence' to other required or otherwise useful structures like 'input output sequences' to generate sources of variation to apply to problem/solution structures like workflows to generate different structures, such as 'apply adjacent transforms to input-output sequences to find adjacent input-output sequences to use as solution structures as well as the structures required to solve the sub-problems of converting to those adjacent structures' instead of 'find all currently possible input-output sequences to find solutions using only existing resources'